 2014-2015 Academic Year

-- Upper-class Students: Students must complete the Honors Housing Application and bring it to the Assistant Director for Student Life by the stated in order to express interest in Honors Housing for the 2014-2015 academic year.
-We will do our best to accommodate everyone who is interested in Honors Housing, but will assign on a first come, first serve bases if demand exceeds our available spaces.
+- Upper-class Students: Students must complete the Honors Housing Application and bring it to the Associate Director of Student and Alumni Relations by the stated date in order to express interest in Honors Housing for the 2014-2015 academic year.
+We will do our best to accommodate everyone who is interested in Honors Housing, but will assign on a first come, first serve bases if demand exceeds our available spaces (18-22).
 All assignments will be decided and communicated prior to spring break.
 Those who end up in Honors Housing will not receive a lottery number and will not need to participate in the Housing Lottery after break.
-The application will be available early in the spring 2014 semester.

 - First-year Students: Incoming first-year students who are accepted into the Honors Program will have the opportunity to live in Honors Housing on a space available basis.
 As students accept their offer to join the Honors Program, they can request to be a part of Honors Housing by emailing Kevin Lobdell at email@example.com.
-Space for first-year students is liminted to 22 beds for the 2014-2015 academic year.
+Space for first-year students is limited to 18-22 beds for the 2014-2015 academic year.
 Once those spaces are full, a wait list will be developed and will be assigned if more space becomes available.
 Actual housing assignments will be communicated to students in early August via their PeopleSoft Account.

 Send any questions or comments regarding Honors Housing to Kevin Lobdell, Associate Director of Student and Alumni Relations, at firstname.lastname@example.org.